Ismael-madou/Forecast-affluence-gares-SNCF--SEP/README.md

 ## 🎯 Objective

-The goal of this project is to build a **daily crowd forecasting system for SNCF train stations** using open data (traffic, weather, calendar, etc.).
+The goal of this project is to build a **daily Affluence forecasting system for SNCF train stations** using open data (traffic, weather, calendar, etc.).
 The project follows the **full lifecycle of a data engineering & data science project**:

 1. Ingest data from several open APIs